Duke's Coach K making last trip to UNC in famed rivalry

 The most notable change for the Tar Heels has been a more perimeter-oriented approach with an emphasis on floor spacing.
 That included adding big players who can open up the floor with their shot-making ability, including Oklahoma transfer Brady Manek and Marquette transfer Dawson Garcia.

-But the Tar Heels with have to get it done without Garcia, who will miss his fifth straight game due to a family illness.
+But the Tar Heels will have to get it done without Garcia, who will miss his fifth straight game due to a family illness.

 Beyond that, the teams figure Saturday feels like the rest of battles between programs with a combined 11 NCAA titles.